Alamos Sonora, Mexico: An Enchanting Magical Town

 The mining wealth turned Alamos into the most important and most prosperous city in northwestern Mexico, a boom that lasted until the 19th century, when the mines were exhausted.

-The Battle of Alamos is sometimes confused with the Battle of the Alamo.
 The latter was the one that pitted Antonio López de Santa Anna against the Texan secessionists during the Texas Revolution in 1836 for control of the Texan garrison of the Alamo.

 This famous battle took place on September 24, 1865, during the Second French Intervention in Mexico.